novakov-alexey-zz/krb-operator/README.md

 cluster.keytab:  136 bytes
 ```

-principals.secret in the spec can be different, so that it will lead to multiple/different secrets.
+Property `principals.secret` in the `Kerb` spec can be different, so that it will lead to multiple/different
+secrets created by the Kerberos Operator.

 ### Service

-A Service for KDC, kadmin, kpasswd:
+A Service for KDC, kadmin, kpasswd with their TCP/UDP ports:

 ```bash
 my-krb   ClusterIP   172.30.37.134  <none>  88/TCP,88/UDP,464/UDP,749/UDP,749/TCP